CONNECT WITH me ON INSTAGRAM

 Best Tour Booking Platforms In Bogotá Colombia

 Not all the best tours in Bogotá are listed on a single platform.
-You should always check multiple platforms to find the tour that best suits your particular itinerary and interests.
+You should always check multiple platforms to find the tours that best suits your particular itinerary and interests.

-In Bogotá, the three main tour platforms with the best available tours are CivitatisGet Your Guide and Viator.
-With my favorite booking application being Civitatis for its range of tours and ease of use.
-A third platform that sometimes comes in handy for more distant day trips to destinations like Villa de Leyva, is Viator.
+In Bogotá, the three main tour booking platforms with the best available tours are CivitatisGet Your Guide and Viator.
+With my favorite booking application being Civitatisfor its range of tours and ease of use.
+I’ve found that the better guides are almost always on Civitatis in Bogotá.

 Bogotá is a sprawling city and getting around can be a challenge.
 However, the city has a comprehensive public transport system, including the TransMilenio, a rapid transit bus system.
 Taxis and ride-sharing apps like Uber, DiDi and InDrive are also widely available.

 Like any major city, safety can be a concern in Bogotá.
-But by taking basic precautions like avoiding deserted areas at night, keeping an eye on your belongings and staying in the safer suburbs, you can have a safe and enjoyable trip.
+But, by taking basic safety precautions like avoiding deserted areas at night, keeping an eye on your belongings and staying in the safer suburbs, you can have a safe and enjoyable trip.

-If you dress like a local and blend in with the crowd, you will hardly be noticed as a foreigner.
-Yet you do need to watch where you’re stepping in Bogotá.
+If you dress like a local and blend in with the crowd, you’ll hardly be noticed as a foreigner.
+Yet, you do need to watch where you’re stepping in Bogotá.
 And you need to be careful when moving about the city due to the traffic (and terrible drivers).

 During the December to March peak season, you should anticipate that costs will be higher.
-And even though it is the ‘dry season’ the weather in Bogotá is unpredictable and it could still rain.
+And even though it is the ‘dry season’, the weather in Bogotá is unpredictable and it still might rain.
 There’s never a guarantee of perfect weather in Bogotá.
-So you should always pack warm dry clothing.
+So, you should always pack warm dry clothing.

 Bogotá is a city that deserves to be explored in some depth.
 Whether you’re a history buff, a culture vulture, a foodie or a nature lover, Bogotá has much to offer you.